caleb-wo/Develop-In-Swift-Tutorials/README.md

 # Description

 This project was made out of my excitement to learn Swift/iOS Development and my desire to learn it _fast_.
 Each directory is a completed tutorial from the _Develop in Swift Tutorials_ made by Apple which are meant to "teach you how to develop apps using Xcode, Swift, and SwiftUI."
-Although I followed along & regularly asked A.I. to explain things further, _no_ code the project was copied & pasted from it's associated lesson.
+Although I followed along & regularly asked A.I. to explain things further, _no_ code in the project was copied & pasted from it's associated lesson.

 ## Intro